 Vgrid¶

-Vgrid - A Python package for working with popular geodesic DGGS and graticule-based DGGS
+Vgrid - A unified framework for working with DGGS

-Vgrid supports a wide range of popular geodesic DGGS, including H3, S2, A5, rHEALPix, Open-EAGGR ISEA4T, ISEA3H, DGGRID, DGGAL, EASE-DGGS, QTM, along with graticule-based DGGS such as OLC, Geohash, MGRS, GEOREF, TileCode, Quadkey, Maidenhead, and GARS.
+Vgrid supports a wide range of popular DGGSs, including H3, S2, A5, rHEALPix, DGGAL, DGGRID, Open-EAGGR ISEA4T, ISEA3H, EASE-DGGS, QTM, OLC, Geohash, GEOREF, MGRS, TileCode, Quadkey, Maidenhead and GARS.

 Vgrid supports popular input and output GIS formats, including CSV, GeoJSON, Pandas/GeoPandas, Shapefile, GeoPackage, and GeoParquet.